IlgarLunin/UE4GoogleSpeechKit-docs/README.md

 ![](pics/googlesttvariants.png)

-Probably you will need to send voice commands to you game, to increase recognition chances use `CompareStrings` node.
+Probably you will need to send voice commands to you app, to increase recognition chances use `CompareStrings` node.
 Below call will return 0.666 value, so we can treat those strings equal since they are simmilar on 66%.

 ![](pics/compare.png)